Azure/bicep-types-az/generated/network/microsoft.network/2016-03-30/types.md

 * **frontendIPConfiguration**: [SubResource](#subresource)
 * **frontendPort**: int: Gets or sets the port for the external endpoint.
 You can specify any port number you choose, but the port numbers specified for each role in the service must be unique.
 Possible values range between 1 and 65535, inclusive
 * **idleTimeoutInMinutes**: int: Gets or sets the timeout for the Tcp idle connection.
 The value can be set between 4 and 30 minutes.
 The default value is 4 minutes.
 This element is only used when the protocol is set to Tcp
 * **protocol**: 'Tcp' | 'Udp': Gets or sets the transport protocol for the external endpoint.
-Possible values are Udp or Tcp.
+Possible values are Udp or Tcp
 * **provisioningState**: string: Gets or sets Provisioning state of the PublicIP resource Updating/Deleting/Failed

 ## PublicIPAddress